-As conveners of leaders and influencers, catalysts for business growth and champions for a better community, the Lubbock Chamber recognizes the evolving changes in the workforce across the nation and in the Lubbock community.
+As catalysts for business growth, conveners of leaders and influencers and champions for a stronger community, the Lubbock Chamber recognizes the evolving changes in the nationwide workforce and in the Lubbock community.
 The "Better Business Through Diversity," the Chamber's 2019 Diversity Summit,will consist of multiple breakout sessions with a variety of topics to better enhance how businesses handle the wide-range of diversity in the workplace today.
 The Summit will kick off with a luncheon and keynote speaker Carol Sumner, EdD, Vice President of the Division of Diversity, Equity & Inclusion at Texas Tech University.

 Leading in an Intergenerational Workplace

 Are generational differences in the workplace overstated, or is this a legitimate challenge facing employers and employees everywhere?
 Do businesses need to change the way they recruit new talent?
 How can we best lead others at work, regardless of age and experience?
 This panel will discuss challenges, trends, opportunities, and advice for how people of all ages can successfully navigate the waters of an increasingly diverse workplace.

 Building game changing organizations: Aligning the performance, purpose and people.
 Equipping leadership to recognize the unique skills and talents of our employees.

 Leadership in a Multicultural Workplace

 Hear from leaders who are successfully managing multicultural workplaces every day.
 Learn about best practices in diversity management and multi-cultural communication as this panel discusses current business issues related to managing and leading in a multi-cultural workplace.

 This panel will dive into some facts about the status of women in our Lubbock community.
 Hear from women leaders on how they experience and manage diversity in the workplace.